A Little Bit of History

-In the fall of 2019 we will finish construction of an Americans with Disabilities Act (ADA) approved cabin.
+In the fall of 2019 we have finished construction of an Americans with Disabilities Act (ADA) approved cabin now called Crystal.
 This is a 2-story cabin with 6 ADA spots on the first floor and as many as 8 spots on the 2nd floor.
-It is located in between the Paradise and Crystal cabins.
-We anticipate that we will be able to use the cabin in 2020.
+It is located near the Paradise cabin.
 With the new building we will take down two designated cabins that are either in disrepair or that are located in a wetland zone.
-We will first take down Crystal cabin (fall of 2019) and then Porcupine.
+We have taken down the old Crystal cabin and plan on taking down Porcupine cabin.

 Based upon a review of cabin occupancy prompted by Gunnison County in 2018, we have eliminated the use of lofts for sleeping in cabins listed in a Memo called ‘Changes to Gothic’s Small Cabins with Lofts’ following this handout.
 The following cabins have been re-configured so that there will be 2 sleeping spots on the ground floor: Bellview, Lead King, Snowmass, and Whiterock.

 We upgraded the McLeod Cabin in 2013, Schofield and Forest Queen in 2015 and Whiterock and Sylvanite in 2016.
-As we build new cabins we will be removing older cabins.
-Cabins which we tentatively plan to remove in the next several years include: Crystal, Porcupine, Crystal, East River, Enders, Enders Annex, Bellview, Snowmass and Paradise.
-There is no definite timeline for removal with the exception that Crystal and Porcupine will be removed with the completion of the new ADA building.
+As we build new cabins, we will be removing older cabins.
+Cabins which we tentatively plan to remove in the next several years include Porcupine, East River, Enders, Enders Annex, Bellview, Snowmass and Paradise.
+There is no definite timeline for removal.

 If you would like to contribute towards our efforts to upgrading cabins, please contact Kelly Sudderth, the Chief Operating Officer (firstname.lastname@example.org).
 Helping upgrade a RMBL cabin is a wonderful legacy.
 Even small donations matter!